 Prince William's crew search for Russian sailors

-The Swanland, an 81-metre (265-foot) vessel in the Irish Sea, sent out a distress signal around 2:00 am (0200 GMT) Sunday when it was hit by a huge wave that ruptured its hull, coastguard officials said.
+The Swanland, an 81-metre (265-foot) vessel in the Irish Sea, sent out a distress signal around 2:00 am (0200 GMT) Sunday when it was hit by a huge wave which ruptured its hull, coastguard officials said.

 Alexander Yakovenko, Russia's ambassador to London, wrote to William to thank the 29-year-old Duke of Cambridge for his efforts.